 Google Analytics is a free tool and ideal for getting a holistic view of your website, including learning the pages people are interacting with most and which pages have the highest exit rate.
 At this point, your Crazy Egg Snapshot Reports and User Recordings will help you drill down into the finer details of your user behavior.
 For example, you would be able to visually explore which elements are causing people to convert or abandon your site.

 Another value to using both of these platforms together is that you can cross-check your data.
-You never want to base website improvement efforts on faulty information, so having access to two different analytics tools will help ensure that your hypotheses are sound.
+You never want to base website improvement efforts on faulty information, so having access to two different analytics tools will ensure that your hypotheses are sound.

 Quick Start Tip

 Use Google Analytics to see the journeys that users are taking through your site to understand what pages people are engaging with most frequently.
-Then switch to Crazy Egg to look at how users are behaving on those pages so you can see what content is the most valuable and what content can be removed.
+Then switch to Crazy Egg to look at how users behave on those pages so you can see what content is the most valuable and what content can be removed.

 Ideal Workflow for Google Analytics and Crazy Egg